joereynolds/the-check-republic/docs/CHECKS.md

 Checks live under `~/.config/check-republic/checks`.
-Each check has a directory containing the check itself and a configuration file for that check.
+Each check has a directory containing the check itself and an (optional) configuration file for that check.

 For example, a "low battery" check would have the following structure: